 This certificate is a collaborative partnership between the WV Veterans and Warriors to Agriculture, the WV Department of Agriculture, and Future Generations University.

-- Mentoring with a local maple syrup maker
+- Making maple syrup

 This certificate course is open to the general public for a cost of $655.00 that includes